ubiquity/rpc-handler/docs/active-context.md

 - **Architecture:** Maintained the core architecture (separate components, latency testing, ranked selection) but significantly improved the fallback mechanism and environment compatibility.
 Did *not* switch to dependency injection for the RPC client to preserve core features.
 - **Browser Compatibility:** Achieved via build-time defines and physical separation of Node-specific code (`cache-manager.node.ts`).
 Relies on a CORS-friendly `rpc-whitelist.json` for optimal browser function.
-- **Failover:** Moved from single fallback to iterative round-robin approach for better resilience and load distribution.
+- **Failover:** Moved from single fallback to iterative round-robin approach with runtime cooldown for better resilience and load distribution.
 - **Logging:** Made configurable via `logLevel` option.
 - **Caching:** Default `CacheManager` uses `localStorage`.
 Node file caching is opt-in/separate.
 - **Whitelist Management:** Added scripts to automate updates and basic testing from the Chainlist submodule.